 Playback (for voting)

-drag and drop the .fss onto the fSound.exe.
-It will generate a wav-file for you to listen to.
+Drag and drop the .fss onto the fSound.exe and wait for the program to process it; once done, a freshly baked .wav file will be ready for you to listen to!
 Make sure to have the kick.raw and snare.raw files in the same folder as the fSound.exe.
-If there are special samples provided in the bitpack or if the uploaded file is a zip, make sure to replace the default kick and snare-files.
+If there are special samples provided in the bitpack or if the uploaded file is a zip, make sure to replace the default kick and snare-files with said samples.

 Render to MP3

-Use fSound to generate the wav-file and convert it with a tool of your choice into a mp3-file.
+Use fSound to generate the .wav and convert it with a tool of your choice into a .mp3.

 Dead links for posterity